When most people think about getting their required calcium for the day, they tend to think that a cold, tall glass of milk will do the trick.

-How much calcium do our bodies need anyway?
-It is recommended that people between the ages of 19-50 need 1,000 mg of calcium on a daily basis.
-It is also crucial during adolescence—the recommended intake for ages nine to 18 is 1,300 mg.
-People over the age of 50 should be getting 1,200 mg of calcium, while postmenopausal women not taking hormone replacement therapy should get 1,500 mg.
+It’s recommended that people between the ages of 19-50 get 1,000 mg of calcium on a daily basis.
+It is also crucial during adolescence—the recommended intake for people between the ages of nine and 18 is 1,300 mg.
+People over the age of 50 should be getting 1,200 mg of calcium, while postmenopausal women (who aren’t taking hormone replacement therapy) should get 1,500 mg.

 As far as obtaining your daily calcium intake from milk, it’s not necessarily the better choice.
 A cup of milk contains approximately 300 mg of calcium; however, humans barely absorb the calcium from cow’s milk anyway.

-It is recommended that organic milk from grass-fed cows should be consumed instead because it is free of growth hormones and antibiotics, and it is less processed, but it’s still cow’s milk and out bodies still have difficulty absorbing it.
+It is recommended that organic milk from grass-fed cows should be consumed instead because it is free of growth hormones and antibiotics.
+It’s less processed, but it’s still cow’s milk and out bodies still have difficulty absorbing it.

 This healthy food is a great calcium alternative.